benjamingreenberg/ogr2bqjson/README.md

 ## TODO

 - [ ] Unit tests
-- [ ] Fix/prevent overlapping shapes, or warn the user if there are any
+- [ ] Fix/prevent duplicate vertex issue, and/or warn the user if there are any